 Day 9 – Acclimatization

-Day 11 – You trek for about 20 km to Sweta Glacier; however, you do not spend the night there as the terrain is unsuitable for camping.
+Day 11 – You trek about 20 km to Sweta Glacier; however, you do not spend the night there as the terrain is unsuitable for camping.

-Must Read: Char Dham Yatra In Uttarakhand
+Also Read: Char Dham Yatra In Uttarakhand

 Image Credit: Rajesh S Balouria for Pexels